Xavious/LotjClient/readme.md

 ##Launching/Using the Client
 - Open the extracted folder which will be called "LotjClient" by default and double click the yellow lamp icon "MUSHclient.exe"
 - The client should now open and automatically connect to Legends of the Jedi.
-At this point you can arrange the mini windows however you like and begin using all the bells and whistles LotjClient has to offer. (*Don't forget to click the save buttont o save your window positions and other settings*)
+At this point you can arrange the mini windows however you like and begin using all the bells and whistles LotjClient has to offer. (*Don't forget to click the save button to save your window positions and other settings*)
 - You can type "**client help**" to get an introductory help screen that will explain various plugins and also reference help commands for a specific plugin. (*These plugins were written by different people and are not necessarily uniform*)

 ##Change Log